-Fifteen seventeen years.
-Fifteen seventeen.
+Seventeen years.
+Seventeen.
 Years.
-I repeated the words slowly to myself about 10 am yesterday today in Starbucks as I considered our anniversary (insert pithy comment about a typical male not being home on his anniversary here).
-Two three thoughts come to mind when I ponder the last fifteen seventeen years with my wife: Boy have we grown up, and has it ever been eventful, and boy am I grateful for the privilege to build one life together with my wife!
+I repeated the words slowly to myself today in Starbucks as I considered our anniversary (insert pithy comment about a typical male not being home on his anniversary here).
+Three thoughts come to mind when I ponder the last seventeen years with my wife: Boy have we grown up, has it ever been eventful, and boy am I grateful for the privilege to build one life together with my wife!

 Our first year of marriage was nearly an unmitigated disaster.
 We were so convinced we knew how to communicate that we wouldn’t listen to the other speak.
 Now we have taught classes and mentored couples on effective communication techniques in marriage.
 We have seen marriages rescued by using these strategies.

 We have grown in comfort with one another.
 In the first few years of marriage, there was a great deal of uncertainty and insecurity: